sniper-panda/personalized-sticky-notes-app/README.md

+###Sticky Notes Web Application

-👋 This is a Personalized Sticky Notes Web Application, which can be used to create custom Notes or Lists.
+👋 This is a ###Personalized Sticky Notes Web Application, which can be used to create custom Notes or Lists.

 👀 The Custom List can be Created/Accessed by hitting : URL/CustomListName